 Have you noticed any behaviors or situations that seem out of the ordinary, like paranoia or recklessness?
 For example, has your mom been spending more money than normal?
 Has your dad stopped wearing his seat belt?
 If you begin to notice dangerous behavior or unsafe habits, write them down and talk to your parent’s doctor.

 Is your mom missing obligations or forgetting plans?
 Recurring memory loss is an early sign of dementia.
 Everyone forgets something occasionally, but if it happens regularly, be sure to document when and how often.

 For example, take note if your parents regularly forget:

 Has your loved one lost interest in or stopped pursuing their favorite hobbies or engaging in social situations?
 Does your dad no longer attend his morning coffee group?
 Did your mom read or garden daily but no longer makes an effort?
 Pay attention to unusual behavior especially if it doesn’t seem related to a physical health problem.

 Have you noticed verbal repetition in your parent’s thoughts or phrases?
 It can be as simple as saying the same compliment over and over, such as, “I really love those picture frames you gave me.”

 If your parent repeats stories, questions, thoughts, or jokes daily, or every other day, be sure to note the frequency.

-Track signs of dementia using your phone or a journal.
+If you suspect that your loved one has dementia, document and share dementia behaviors with a doctor.
+Keep a record of the symptoms, and track signs of dementia using your phone or a journal.
 It’s important to share specific examples with a doctor.

 If you’re worried about upsetting a loved one, submit your observations to their physician privately in writing.
-Keep in mind that HIPAA authorization is not needed for you to share concerns with a parent’s health professional.
+Keep in mind that HIPAA authorization is not needed for you to share concerns with a parent’s health care professional.

 Include details about: